Catrionamcd/ViewsIt-Site/TEST.md

 ### Testing for User Stories
 *User Stories*
-* Site visitor to view list of approved channels.
+* Site visitor(unauthenticated user) to view list of approved channels.
-* Site visitor to view posts in channels.
+* Site visitor(unauthenticated user) to view posts in channels.
-* Site visitor to view stats for a post, see how many likes there areagainst that post.
+* Site visitor(unauthenticated user) to view stats for a post, see how many likes there are for that post.

 *Steps Taken*
 1. Check that once the site is initiated a list of approved posts should appear on the screen for the vistors perusal.